 By 2025, the number of adults 65 years of age and older in the United States is projected to increase 80% from 2010 estimates, comprising nearly 20% of the population.
-Understanding age-related physiologic changes and the complexity of pain management in elderly patients is essential for optimal efficacy, safety, and tolerability [49].
+Understanding age-related physiologic changes and the complexity of pain management in elderly patients is essential for optimal efficacy, safety, and tolerability [54].

-CLINICAL RELEVANCE OF AGE-RELATED PHYSIOLOGIC CHANGES Age-Related Change Clinical Relevance Pharmacokinetic Impact Reduced GI function and delayed absorption Increased risk of opioid-related GI side effects Alteration of drug absorption (little clinical effect) Altered distribution Reduced distribution of water-soluble drugs Longer effective half-life of lipid-soluble drugs Increased potential for drug-drug interactions Reduced hepatic metabolism Reduced first-pass metabolism Oxidative reactions (phase I) may be reduced, prolonging half-life Conjugation (phase II metabolism) usually preserved Difficult to predict exact individual effects Reduced renal excretion Accumulation and prolonged effects of drugs and metabolites Pharmacodynamic Impact Decreased receptor density, increased receptor affinity Increased sensitivity to therapeutic and side effects Source: [188] 7 Table 3 the risk of adverse events and associated opioid toxicity (Table 3).
-The elderly account for 49% of all hospitalizations due to medication adverse effects [186].
+Independent of disease morbidity, aging elevates the risk of adverse events and associated opioid toxicity (Table 3).
+The elderly account for 49% of all hospitalizations due to medication adverse effects [195].

 A variety of age-related physiologic changes account for this, including diminished gastric secretions and intestinal dysmotility; vitamin D deficiency, loss of appetite, and poor nutrition; and decreased bone density.
 Increased arterial thickening and rigidity elevate cardiac risk, while decreased lung elasticity may exacerbate respiratory disorders.
 Neurons become less stress-resilient.
-Reduced hepatic and renal blood flow diminish metabolism and filtration, increasing the risk for toxic substance accumulation [186].
-Patients with dementia and/or cognitive deficits may have communication problems or confusion that render expression of pain severity, therapeutic response, and/or side effects difficult [187].
+Reduced hepatic and renal blood flow diminish metabolism and filtration, increasing the risk for toxic substance accumulation [195].
+Patients with dementia and/or cognitive deficits may have communication problems or confusion that render expression of pain severity, therapeutic response, and/or side effects difficult [196].